eisenzopf/redactomatic/README.md

 Redactomatic does not prevent you from mapping an entity to more than one anonymizer but it is not a useful thing to attempt.
 If this does happen then Redactomatic will map the entity with the first mapping that it finds when it follows the` anonymization-order `(or `redaction-order` if `anonymization-order` is not specified).
 It will then try to map it using later anonymizers but will not find the entity because it will already have been anonymized.

+The default `anon-map` rule is defined in the `rules/config.ym`l file but it is empty.
+This rule can be overriden using a custom configuration file.

 ### token-map

 ```